hide-irie/MICRO51/Hotel.md

 ### By Fukuoka City Subway

 Fukuokakuko Station is in Domestic Terminal.
 From the International Terminal, please take the <a href="http://www.fuk-ab.co.jp/english/bus3.html">free shuttle bus</a> to the Domestic Terminal.
 The detail of the direction is <a href="http://www.fuk-ab.co.jp/english/subway.html#out">here</a>.
-A five-minute ride from Fukuokakuko Station to Hakata Station and 10 minutes walk to Grand Hyatt Fukuoka.
+It takes a 5 minutes ride from Fukuokakuko Station to JR Hakata Station, and then 10 minutes walk to Grand Hyatt Fukuoka.
 For the directions from Hakata station, please refer to “<a href="#JR">From JR Hakata Station</a>.”

 ### By Taxi